Far North Dallas: Colleges and universities

-Dallas Jewish Community
+Dallas Jewish community

-Dallas hosts the state's largest Jewish community with population estimates ranging from 50,000 to 75,000 people of the state's estimated Jewish population of around 110,000 to 130,000 people, some large Orthodox Shuls are Ohev Shalom, Shaare Tefila, Ohr HaTorah, and Toras Chaim.
+Dallas hosts the state's largest Jewish community with population estimates 75,000 people of the state's estimated Jewish population of around 220,685 people, some large Orthodox Shuls are Ohev Shalom, Shaare Tefila, Ohr HaTorah, and Toras Chaim.

-Far North Community
+Far North community

-The Far North Community of the Dallas Jewish Community has by far the largest population of Orthodox Jews, the Far North Jews live within an Eruv containing the entire area of Far North Dallas.
+The Far North community of the Dallas Jewish community has by far the largest population of Orthodox Jews, the Far North Jews live within an eruv containing the entire area of Far North Dallas.

 Libraries

 The area is served by three branches of the Dallas Public Library system: